 Think of everything you do to take care of your body.
 Every day, you try to eat healthy foods, stay active, and get enough sleep at night.
-One of the most important things we can do to take care of ourselves is to brush and floss our teeth.
+One of the most important things we can do to take care of ourselves is to brush, floss our teeth and taking the best dental care.

 Oral hygiene is just as important for newborns as it is for adults.
 And oral care begins even before your baby’s teeth emerge from the gumline.